Chicago seeks developer to open city’s first casino by 2025

 SLOTS IN THE SECOND CITY

-Mayor Lori Lightfoot announced Thursday that Chicago is officially seeking proposals to operate a resort that includes a casino, a hotel of up to 500 rooms, restaurants and bars.
+Mayor Lori Lightfoot announced Thursday that Chicago is officially seeking proposals to operate a casino resort that includes a hotel of up to 500 rooms, entertainment venues, restaurants and bars.
 Whoever gets the license will also get to run slot machines at both of Chicago’s airports.
 Overall, the operator will be allowed up to 4,000 “gaming positions”, or seats where bets are placed.

 Under Chicago’s timeline, applicants will publicly present their plans in September, and the winner will be chosen in 2022.
 Final approval from the city and state gambling regulators is required.

-To generate early revenue for the cash-strapped city, the operator will also be allowed to open a “temporary casino” for up up to two years at a site of their choice.
+To generate early revenue for the cash-strapped city, the operator will also be allowed to open a “temporary casino” for up to two years at a site of their choice.

 “The bottom line is to make sure we are getting revenue as quickly as possible,” Lightfoot said at a briefing ahead of Thursday’s announcement.